Carolina Hurricanes Logo

 Carolina Hurricanes emblem

-The logos’ division into two groups brought them wide recognition because the fans had time to get used to their design.
-The first category is based on the tail of a whale that appears to have just dived into the water.
-This is a nod to the whalers: their harpoon was featured in the debut emblem when the club was named New England Whalers.
-Below the wide tail is a white “H,” and even below the green “W.” They denote the then name of the franchise – Hartford Whalers.
+Dividing the logos into two groups brought them wide recognition because fans had time to get used to their design.
+The first category is based on the whale tail, which seems to have just dived into the water.
+This refers to the whalers: their harpoon was depicted on the debut emblem when the club was called the New England Whalers.
+Under the wide tail is a white letter “H,” and below that, a green “W.” They denote the franchise’s name at the time – Hartford Whalers.

 Carolina Hurricanes symbol

-If we talk about the symbolism’s textual content, then it is not: there is only an image on the corporate badge.
-But the color scheme is diverse.
-It includes white, black Pantone Black, gray PMS: 429, red in two shades – Pantone Color Matching System: 186 and PMS: 188.
+If we talk about the textual content of the symbolism, there is none: there is only an image on the corporate badge.
+However, the color palette is diverse.
+It includes white, black Pantone Black, gray PMS: 429, and red in two shades – Pantone Color Matching System: 186 and PMS: 188.

 Carolina Hurricanes color codes